Genne23v/OpenSSG/README.md

 ## To Use OpenSSG
 - Go to https://search.maven.org/ and search `open-ssg`.
 Download the latest version and run `java -jar open-ssg-0.9.9.jar` with option.
 - Or go to https://repo1.maven.org/maven2/io/github/genne23v/open-ssg/ and download the latest `jar` file.
 Run `java -jar open-ssg-0.9.9.jar` with option.
-- Make sure that JDK is installed in your machine.
+- Before running `jar` file, make sure that JDK is installed in your machine.
 Download [HERE](https://www.oracle.com/java/technologies/downloads/). `18.0.2.1` is used in `OpenSSG`.
 - To contribute, please check out `CONTRIBUTING.md` document.

 ## Usage